GjjvdBurg/SyncRNG/README.md

 Notes
 -----

-Since R is not capable of reliably handling integers larger than `2^32 - 1`, the random numbers are internally capped at this value (using a bitwise and with `0x7FFFFFF`), this influences the quality of the random numbers.
-The random numbers are no longer uniformly distributed on `[0, 2^32 -1]`.
-For the intended use of SyncRNG this is not a problem, but it is a compromise worth considering when using SyncRNG.
-SyncRNG should definitely not be used for any cryptographic purposes.
+The random numbers are uniformly distributed on `[0, 2^32 - 1]`.

 TODO
 ----

-Future versions may include a random number generator that does not need capping, and is uniform.
-It may also provide easier system-wide installation through an R package and a Python module.
+It may be easier to provide system-wide installation through an R package and a Python module.